khilnani/gists.cli/README.md

 >   - eg. `gists 223322 "Updated Description ?` will only update the Description
 > - ID can be a Gist ID or Index ID (of the Gist in the List view) Index must be in the format `'#N'`, `%N` , `.N` or `:N`

-*A file in a Gist wil be updated only if the file name sent is an exact match.
+*NOTE - A file in a Gist will be updated only if the file name sent is an exact match.
 If not file name match is found, a new file is added to the Gist.*

 *OPTION* = `update|--update|u|-u`